malach-it/boruta_auth/guides/oauth_openid_business_rules.md

 - Nil, malformed, incorrectly signed, or incorrectly keyed client assertions are rejected.
 - A client assertion must contain `iss`, `aud`, and `exp`.
+- The assertion expiration must be numeric and in the future.
 - The assertion audience must equal the configured Boruta issuer.
 - The assertion issuer supplies the client ID when the request does not carry a separate client ID.